Engel relations in 4-manifold topology: The -Engel relation

-This section introduces a geometric analogue of the $2$-Engel relation, and also applications to link theory of lemma \ref{Engel nilpotent} and corollary \ref{Engel corollary}.
-We say that two $n$-component links in $S^3$ are {\em weakly homotopic} if they are connected by a $1$-parameter family of maps which is a smooth isotopy except for a finite collection of times when a ``packet'' of $k$ parallel strands (for any $k\geq 1$) undergo a simultaneous intersection as shown in figure \ref{weak homotopy figure}.
-Any number of segments from any of the link components may temporarily be grouped into such a packet.
-Later packets have no memory of earlier packets.
-Weak homotopy may be thought of as a generalization of link-homotopy (figure \ref{link homotopy figure}) where the self-intersecting component is replaced by an arbitrary number of parallel strands.

-Links with non-trivial linking numbers and also links with non-trivial ${\bar\mu}_{123}$ (for example the Borromean rings) are not weakly null-homotopic.
-There are also non-trivial four component links, but in this case the obstruction is of order $3$, see (\ref{torsion}).
-The following result, showing that these are the only non-trivial cases, is a consequence of lemma \ref{Engel nilpotent}.

-\begin{lemma} \sl Let $L$ be an $n$-component link in $S^3$, and suppose that $ML/(ML)^5\cong MF_n/(MF_n)^5$, or equivalently that all $\bar\mu$-invariants of $L$ with non-repeating coefficients of length $\leq 4$ vanish.
-Then $L$ is weakly null-homotopic. \end{lemma}

-{\em Proof.} If $n\leq 4$ then the assumption on the $\bar\mu$ invariants implies that $L$ is link-homotopic to the unlink, so the statement trivially follows.
-If $n\geq 5$ consider the component $l_n$ as an element (defined up to conjugation) of $G:={\pi}_1(S^3\smallsetminus (l_1\cup\ldots, l_{n-1}))$.
-According to the assumption of the lemma, $l_n\in (MG)^4$.
-It follows from lemma \ref{Engel nilpotent} that $l_n$ equals a product of (conjugates of) $2$-Engel relations.
-These relations may be realized by weak homotopies of $l_1,\ldots, l_{n-1}$, after which $l_n$ bounds a disk in the complement of the other components.
-With $l_n$ gone, run the sequence of weak homotopies on $l_1,\ldots, l_{n-1}$ backwards to arrive at the original link $L$ with the last component missing.
-If $n-1\geq 5$ then repeat the argument.

-It is worth noting (compare with the remark preceding lemma \ref{Engel nilpotent}) that weak homotopy is an equivalence relation on links which arises in an attempt to combine link homotopy and handle slides.
-Lemma \ref{weak homotopy lemma} shows that a theory making link homotopy invariant under handle slides necessarily makes most links trivial.
-Three-manifolds are isotopy classes of framed links up to handle slides (and blow-up (down)).
-If one studied the quotient of $3$-manifolds induced by homotopy of framed links, very little would remain: homology, cup and some Massey triple products, certain $4$-fold Massey products whose values are $3$-torsion.

-Our work in later sections does not directly use lemma \ref{weak homotopy lemma}, rather we will rely on the more detailed information given by corollary \ref{Engel corollary}.
-To this end, it is useful to illustrate the links which are a geometric analogue of the commutators appearing in the statement of the corollary.
+It is useful to illustrate the links which are a geometric analogue of the commutators appearing in the statement of Corollary \ref{Engel corollary}.
 Figure \ref{Milnor link} shows a $5$-component link (obtained by iterated Bing doubling the Hopf link) where the left-most component is denoted $\gamma$ and the meridians to the other $4$ components are labeled $x, y, z, w$.
 Then $\gamma$ reads off the commutator $[x,y,z,w]$ in the complement of the other $4$ components.
-Lemmas \ref{Engel nilpotent}, \ref{weak homotopy lemma} imply that this link is weakly null-homotopic.